 That’s right, designers from Celine to Paco Rabanne reintroduced fresh flared jeans in their S/S 2020 collections as the next It denim pick for the forward set.
 And fun fact, celebrities like Gigi Hadid, Margot Robbie, andHarry Styles have already been following suit in ’70s-inspired flares.
-Fashion girls are also starting to embrace the vibe after stepping out in a range of cool styles throughout fashion month.
+And that's not slowing down for this coming season either.

 Light-wash flares pop even more with black separates like with this cropped black knit.

 A tangerine-colored sweater half-tucked into wider-leg bell-bottoms feels so right now.

 The split-seam opening at the bottom of the flare makes these jeans especially modern.

 Amp up flared jeans even more with a vibrant cropped jacket and statement accessories.